aarati0122/Launch_wordpress_With_AWS_RDS/docs/deploy_wordpress.md

 ![webpage](https://user-images.githubusercontent.com/60148173/120821572-39689c00-c573-11eb-846c-b67c21eb6fcf.PNG)

 That’s it.
-You have a live, publicly-accessible WordPress installation using a fully-managed MySQL database on Amazon RDS.
+You have a live, publicly-accessible WordPress installation using a fully-managed MySQL database on Amazon RDS.And Finally its Work..

-Thank You for Reviews this !!!!!!!!!!!!!!
+Thank You for Review this !!!!!!!!!!!!!!